Trump's foreign policy faces growing dissent in Congress

 But in other areas he’s showing more willingness to take an active role in overseas affairs, intervening diplomatically in Venezuela and maintaining a presence in Yemen’s civil war, giving critics of all stripes space to interject.

 James Carafano, foreign policy scholar at the conservative Heritage Foundation who advised the Trump presidential transition, said there are legitimate concerns about some of the president’s foreign policy pronouncements.
-He cited issues raised in Defense Secretary Jim Mattis’ resignation letter last month — which suggested Trump was insufficiently supportive of U.S. allies — as a critique that had resonated with many conservatives.
+He cited issues raised in Defense Secretary Jim Mattis’ resignation letter in December — which suggested Trump was insufficiently supportive of U.S. allies — as a critique that had resonated with many conservatives.

 Fears mounting that a major policy collision may be imminentJan.
 31, 201918:47